Faculty & Staff Directory

 lfriary@sfprep.org

-9th/10th Grade Dean of Students, 12th Grade Class Sponsor, English 12, M.A.
+9th/10th Grade Dean of Students, English 12, M.A.
 Healy Chair for Teaching Excellence.
 Liz received a Bachelor of Arts from Trinity College in Hartford, CT, and her master’s degree from Middlebury College’s Bread Loaf School of English.
 She taught at schools in San Francisco and Boston before making Santa Fe her home.
 While a proud native of Western Massachusetts, Liz loves the culture, landscape, and sense of place of northern New Mexico and is happily raising her daughter Rachel here in Santa Fe.

 Department(s)